 Many dogs experience pain when they walk due to old-age, arthritis, hip and knee problems and diseases in the spine.
 It can cause severe discomfort when they move, climb stairs or get themselves up from a lying position.

 If your dog has pain or trouble with mobility, she may be apprehensive about specific behaviors that once caused no problem.
-You could notice some of the following signs:

 The takeawy